 The stacked bar graph on the left shows total box office levels split out by the three key global markets: Domestic, China and International (excluding China).
 The pie chart indicates the current deficit compared to the average of the past three years and where those losses are currently coming from.
 The bar graph on the bottom right displays the percentage drops globally.

 The success shows that China is now essentially back to business as usual, at least as far as bringing audiences back to cinemas is concerned.
 China has reduced its percentage box office loss compared to the average box office over the previous three years from a peak of -94% in July to -72% now.
-In October, China also started recouping their total loss from -$5.4 billion to -$5.3 billion.
+In October, China also started recouping its total loss from -$5.4 billion to -$5.3 billion.

 The other two Regions continued to slightly grow their losses.
 Domestic added another -$0.7 billion around the same level as in the prior two months up to their new -$7.2 billion total.
 The International market (excluding China) lost -$1.2 billion, more than the -$0.9 billion in September, but still, clearly the second-lowest number since April, which adds up to a loss of -$11.6 billion until the end of October.